dhruv-rank/angular-9-form-validation/README.md

 - **Template Driven Form**
   - In this kind of form, we can write the forms in Angular template syntax with form syntax directives.
 - **Reactive Form**
-  - Reactive forms provide a model-driven approach to handling form inputs whose values change over the time.
+  - Reactive forms provide a model-driven approach to handling form inputs whose values change over time.

-- In this application we are using `Bootstrap 5` for designing forms.
+- In this application, we are using `Bootstrap 5` for designing forms.

 ### 1 Template Driven Form